Article last updated: March 30, 2021

 Read, R., Soft Tissue Surgery.
 Emergency Wound Management.
 The World Small Animal Veterinary Association proceedings, 2006.

 Smeak, D., Update on Wound Management: What Is The Scoop On Sugar?
 13th European Society of Veterinary Orthopedics and Traumatology.
 Congress proceedings, 2006.

 Sugardine — A Stinky, Gooey Mess That Works When Treating Wound Injuries

 Sugardine seems too simple to be effective.
 At least that's what a lot of my horse owner clients say.
 Learn more about this remarkably safe and effective wound dressing.

 A retired barrel racing horse suffers severe bruising and abscesses after pulling its horseshoes.

 Effective Strategies for Fighting Infections of the Hoof Capsule

 Unlike infections in soft tissue, which typically erupt with dramatic heat, swelling and pain, infectious conditions of the hoof capsule may present more subtly.
 The farrier is often the professional best placed to first identify and address the early stages of conditions such as thrush, canker and white line disease.
 The farrier is also uniquely qualified to provide the first line of defense in the prevention of some of these conditions.

 Keratoma Case Report: Trail Riding Horse

-Team approach and addressing sound shoeing principles help horse recover from keratoma.
+A team approach and addressing sound shoeing principles help a horse recover from keratoma.